 About the Artist

-Historically, she frequently portrayed her nude figures as examinations of the various female archetypes found in visual culture, with a caricatured sexuality and studied emotions.
-She applies different subject matter and genres that she has passionately pursued: Anatomy and Figure, Expressionism, Portraiture, Self Portrait, the Nude and the interplay of light, color and texture by the Dutch Masters.
-Her recent work has been done with a wide variety of medium, including charcoal, conte’, graphite, oil, resins on canvas, paper, and linen.
+Wolfgang has received critical acclaim for her series statement paintings: Crazy Making, on mental illness; Twisted, on women and cosmetic surgery; Nick.e.lo.de.on, figurative work featuring a male dancer with 16th century mannerist aesthetics; and her most recent series, American Pathos, which examines the millennial generation’s place in society through the lens of Renaissance aesthetic sensibilities.
+Wolfgang frequently portrays her figures as examinations of various male and female archetypes found in visual culture, with a caricatured sexuality and studied emotions.
+Across her work, she applies different subject matter and genres that she has passionately pursued: Anatomy and Figure, Expressionism, Portraiture, Self Portrait, and the interplay of light, color and texture as originated by the Dutch Masters.
+Her recent work has been created with a wide variety of media, including charcoal, conté, graphite, oil, resins on canvas, paper, and linen.

+Wolfgang’s work is currently represented by Dacia Gallery.
 Wolfgang's studio is in Westport, Connecticut.